michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_1_Carto_Part1.md

 The data we are using for this tutorial has already been cleaned for our purposes.
 Carto comes pre-packaged with a basemap that represents the Earth, with many features already represented (i.e., water, country boundaries, etc.).
 The default map projection is Web Mercator.
 Web Mercator is used because it is efficient, not because it is visually accurate.
 Web Mercator is good enough for our purposes since we will be looking at very small areas, so the visual distortion is not as significant.
 If you want to be more accurate or represent an area larger than just a city, check out [this blog post](https://carto.com/blog/free-your-maps-web-mercator) on how to change the projection in Carto.
 Shapefiles are projection-independent, so you can use any shapefile with any projection.

+Our first layer is our **geometry**.
-We need to upload a shapefile that has the boundaries we want to impose on our map, we will essentially be cuttng up New York City into smaller units.
-We know something about the languages represented in that smaller area.
+We need to upload a file that has the boundaries we want to impose on our map, we will essentially be cuttng up New York City into smaller units (census tracts).

-1. Import a [KML File](https://developers.google.com/kml/documentation/kml_tut) of census tracts for New York City.
-This file came from [NYC Open Data](https://data.cityofnewyork.us/City-Government/2010-Census-Tracts/fxpq-c8ku), though it is available from many sources.
+1. Import the csv file of of census tracts for New York City.
+This file was modified from [NYC Open Data](https://data.cityofnewyork.us/City-Government/2010-Census-Tracts/fxpq-c8ku), though it is available from many sources.
 This is the NYC Open Data Interface.
 We will work more with it in [Tutorial 6](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Tutorials/Tutorial_6_DataCleaning.md)
 ![downloadfile](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/blob/master/Images/cdownload.png)
 	1. Go to the [data folder](https://github.com/michellejm/ConflictUrbanism_LanguageJustice/tree/master/Data/Carto)
-	2. Find `2010 Census Tracts.kml` and download it to your computer
+	2. Find `gx_2010_36.csv` and download it to your computer
 		1. Click `View Raw`.
 If you are on a Mac, click `Command` + `s` to save it.
 On a PC, select it all and save it to a Text Document (in Notepad, Text Wrangler, or Sublime).
 		2. You *may* have to change the file type.
 By default, it will probably offer 'HTML' or 'Web Archive', change it to 'Text' or '.txt', or 'Page Source' depending on yur computer and browser.
 		3. If propted to Append '.txt' to the name, select 'Don't Append'